cdot65/juniper-srx-configuration-with-ansible/README.md

 ## Overview

-`Ansible-Campus-Fabric-Core-Distribution-CRB` is an easier way to deploy a CRB-based VXLAN / EVPN fabric with Juniper's campus solutions.
+This project aims to be is an easier way to deploy a Juniper SRX configuration.

 This project is based on *[Infrastructure-As-Code](https://dev.to/fedekau/infrastructure-as-code-a-beginners-perspective-2l8k)* concepts, where all elements of a device's configuration as stored in a format of `key:value` pairs and stored in a source-code management system such as Github or Gitlab.
 While not required for successful deployments, we at Juniper encourage network devops teams to *[leverage best practicies with git](https://dev.to/bholmesdev/git-github-best-practices-for-teams-opinionated-28h7)*.